Cysharp/MemoryPack/README.md

 }
 ```

-Finally, register formatter in startup.
+Finally, register the formatter in startup.

 ```csharp
 MemoryPackFormatterProvider.Register<AnimationCurve>(new AnimationCurveFormatter());